Seagreens Food Capsules 60

 What's in it

-Our Food Capsules contain a unique wholefood blend of finely milled Seagreens® native wild Wrack seaweeds Ascophyllum, Fucus and Pelvetia whose composition and health benefits Seagreens has studied and documented for over two decades.
+Seagreens Food Capsules contain a unique wholefood blend of finely milled Seagreens® native wild Wrack seaweeds Ascophyllum, Fucus and Pelvetia.
+Seagreens have studied and documented the composition and health benefits of these specific species for over two decades.

 Nothing added or extracted.